ncbi/cxx-toolkit/pages/ch_app.md

 **Q:Is there an NCBI "pool" of netcache servers that we can simply tie in to, or do we have to set up netcache servers on our group's own machines?**

 A:We usually (except for PubMed) administer NC servers, most of which are shared.
-Depends on your load (hit rate, blob size distribution, blob lifetime, redundancy, etc.) we can point you to the shared NC servers or create a new NC server pool.
+Depending on your load (hit rate, blob size distribution, blob lifetime, redundancy, etc.) we can point you to the shared NC servers or create a new NC server pool.

 **Q:I assume what's in c++/include/connect/services/\*hpp is the api to use for a client?**